Breakfast in France and the French Breakfast Menu. Le Petit Déjeuner.

 Toasted baguette - Baguette grille.
 N.B.
 The words toast and grille may be used interchangeably,

-Butter, jam, (jam in the USA is jelly),
+Butter, jam, (jam in the USA is jelly), and honey on the French breakfast menu.

 Butter or sweet butter - Beurre or beurre doux; that is unsalted butter.